jaredanderton/FirebaseStorageCacheable/README.md

 ```

 ### Check to see if there is an updated version
-This method compares the value from getRemoteModified and targetModified to determine whether or not an update is available
+This method compares the value from `MyCacheableFile.getRemoteModified` and `MyCacheableFile.targetModified` to determine whether or not an update is available
 ```swift
 MyCacheableFile.checkForUpdate(onComplete: { (status: FirebaseStorageCacheableStatus) in
     switch status {